CY83R-3X71NC710N/Hacking-Distributions-Trust-Analysis/README.md

 ## Analysis of Linux Distributions

-The analysis covers a wide range of Linux distributions, evaluating them based on security, privacy, and community support.
+The analysis covers a wide range of Hacking Linux distributions, evaluating them based on security, privacy, and community support.
 Each distribution is scored and ranked, with detailed explanations provided for each score.
 The goal is to provide a clear and comprehensive understanding of the trustworthiness of each distribution.

 ## Analysis Results